wanjawischmeier/realtime-translation-frontend/README.md

     - [x] `TranscriptDownloadButton` widget
     - [x] Add to `WhisperLiveKitStreamer`
     - [ ] Add to `WhisperLiveKitViewer`
+    - [x] Option on homescreen to show list of old transcripts
 - [x] Show loading animation whilst connecting websocket (can take a couple of seconds, especially when joining as host)
     - Page otherwise appears unresponsive
     - [ ] (Generell Ladeanimationen wenn was gefetcht wird wären nice to have, aber brauchen wir nicht unbedingt)